Purdey (The New Avengers)

-Purdey is a fictional character in the British TV series The New Avengers played by Joanna Lumley from 1976–77.
+Purdey is a fictional character in the British TV series The New Avengers played by Joanna Lumley from 1976 to 1977.
 She was a spy working for British intelligence, partnered with John Steed (Patrick Macnee) and Mike Gambit (Gareth Hunt).

 Character history

 When Brian Clemens and Albert Fennell first mapped out the characters for The New Avengers - an updating of The Avengers - the female lead character was to have been named Charlie (or Charley), but the decision was made not to use the name.
 Lumley is credited with suggesting the character be named Purdey, after James Purdey and Sons, a famous shotgun manufacturer.
 Lumley also chose the character's distinctive short haircut.

 Character biography

 Purdey is a martial arts expert practicing savate (learned, according to her, during her time with the Royal Ballet, who let her go for being too tall) and (true to her namesake) an expert markswoman, who is often called upon to use her feminine attributes to distract villains.
 She is a motorcyclist and expert tap-dancer.
 Purdey saw Steed as an attractive, yet fatherly figure, and there was also ongoing banter and playful flirting between Purdey and Mike Gambit (although the series never indicated anything more in her relationship with either man).

 During the two-year run of the series, no other name was ever given to the character and it was never revealed on screen whether Purdey was the character's first or last name.